nilnice/phalcon-framework/README.md

-# Phalcon Service Provider
+# Another Phalcon Framework

-A service provider application is based on Phalcon framework.
+Another package is based on the Phalcon framework.